qc-hybrid/CompQMB2024/index.md

 Free

 # Registration
-Will be open soon.
+It will be open soon.

-If the number of registrations for onsite participation exceeds the limit, a selection will be made.
-In this case, presenters (both contributed and poster) will take precedence.

 [Registration Form]()